skk1872/SymmetryML/README.md

-# Symmetry Discovery Beyond Affine Transformations

-This repository is the official implementation of [Symmetry Discovery Beyond Affine Transformations](https://arxiv.org/abs/2406.03619).
+# Symmetry in Machine Learning Using Vector Fields

 ## Introduction